odoo/owl/doc/component.md

 </div>
 ```

-Like event handling, the `t-model` directive accepts some modifiers:
+Like event handling, the `t-model` directive accepts the following modifiers:

 | Modifier  | Description                                                          |
 | --------- | -------------------------------------------------------------------- |